caarlosdlg/Monkey-space-SiwftUI-Game-/README.md

-# Animated Bear Swift
+# Monkey Space Swift

-A delightful SwiftUI application featuring an animated bear character with interactive animations and transitions.
+A fun SwiftUI game featuring an animated monkey character that dodges UFOs and collects bananas to regain health and score points.
+The game increases in difficulty as more bananas are collected, providing an engaging challenge for players.

 ## Features

-- Interactive bear character animations
+- Animated monkey character with smooth interactions
-- Smooth SwiftUI transitions
+- UFOs to avoid and bananas to catch
+- Dynamic difficulty scaling based on collected bananas
-- Gesture-based interactions
+- Gesture-based controls for interactive gameplay
-- Clean and modern UI design
+- Clean and modern UI design with smooth transitions

 ## Requirements